What are business rates?

 We bill and collect business rates on behalf of central government.

 The basic calculation involves multiplying the rateable value of the property by the multiplier or rate poundage, which is set annually by the Government.
-The rateable value is set by The Valuation Office Agency.
+The rateable value is set by the HMRC Valuation Office.

 What is the multiplier?